 CSRs are interpretations or supplementary requirements related to a specific part of the IATF 16949 standard for the quality management system in the automotive industry.

-Therefore, if we have any customer requirements that do not refer to the IATF 16949, then we only speak about “Customer Requirement”, e.g. requirements contained in contracts.
+Therefore, if we have any customer requirements that do not refer to the IATF 16949, then we only speak about “Customer Requirement”.
+Such example are requirements from contracts.

 Thank you for your presence.